maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks.md

     [[ if test="some_CAS_expression_evaluating_to_true_or_false" ]]
     The expression seems to be true.
     [[/ if ]]

+The if block requires a parameter called `test` and the value must be a maxima expression which evaluates to `true` or `false`.

 The **if** block uses a special syntax expansion that provides it a way to handle **else** cases.
 For example,